 - 1 pound mixed mushrooms, cut into bite-sized pieces

 - Cook the egg noodles according to the package directions, drain them, and set aside.
-To keep the noodles from sticking, rinse them with cold water, then microwave for a few minutes before the final steps.
+To keep the noodles from sticking, rinse them with cold water.

-- Place a medium-sized saucepan over medium heat, and add the cream, wine, flour, salt and thyme.
-Mix together and bring to a boil.
-Once it reaches a boil, reduce the heat to low, and simmer for just a few minutes until it thickens.
+- Once the mixture reaches a boil, reduce the heat to low and simmer for just a few minutes until it thickens.
 Remove from the heat and set aside.

-- Add the cream sauce to the mushroom juices and warm the mixture.
+- Add the cream sauce to the mushroom juices in the skillet and stir to combine.

-- Add the noodles to large serving bowl, and toss them with the mushrooms and sauce.
+- Add the noodles to the saucepan and toss to combine.